The iHunt is a series of puzzles designed to bend your brains, so you may well need help at one point or another!

 The first thing you'll need to do is register and log in.
 The most convenient way to do this is to use your Steam account.

 You'll also want to join the #i70-ihunt Discord channel.
 Go to Insomnia Discord.
-Once there, go into the #role-select channel and react to the message there using the i70 emoji.
-Now go to the #i70-role-selection channel, and react with the magnifying glass emoji.
+Once there, go to the "Channels & Roles" option and select the "Are you attending i70?" option and then "i70 LAN iHunt".
 You should now have access to the #i70-ihunt channel.
-Phew!

 We suggest you form a team, typically of up to four people.
 This makes the iHunt easier and more fun!
 When creating a team, make sure only one person from your group does so - once you're on a team you can't join another.